 One of the reasons I like GoPetFriendly so much is because Amy Burkert and her Husband Rod are fulltime RVers themselves, traveling North America in a Class A and documenting thousands of places friendly t pets.
 Their site is an encyclopedia of travel advice for RVers looking for pet-friendly places.

 Amy and Rod have traveled over 80,000 miles over the past five years with their two dogs, Buster and Ty.
 And she has lots of great advice for our listeners about traveling with your four-legged friends.

 There is also doggie daycare available in most towns.
-With our current dog Bo, we’re using it rigt now in Fort Walton Beach, FL as we vacation with family.
-Bog gets a cool place to hang out with some doggie buddies during the day and we get to send beach time wth family.
+With our current dog Bo, we're using it right now in Fort Walton Beach, FL as we vacation with family.
+Bog gets a cool place to hang out with some doggie buddies during the day and we get to spend beach time with family.
 I drop him off about 8 AM and pick him up at 5 PM.